Lower East Side

 What to avoid:

-If there are lots of kids in the store, be prepared as service can be a bit slow at times.
+If there are lots of kids in the store, be patient as service can be a bit slow at times.
 This is not the place to go for high-end, refined chocolates, although they do sell bars of imported chocolates including Lindt and Droste.

 What to know: